mhamzahashim/zbloggingx/content/post/10-best-google-chrome-extensions-for-seo-zblogging.md

 ---
-title: 10 Best Google Chrome Extensions for SEO | zBlogging
+title: "10 Best Google Chrome Extensions for SEO "
 type: post
 draft: false
-SEOTitle: Best Google Chrome Extensions for SEO
+SEOTitle: Best Google Chrome Extensions for SEO | zBlogging
 excrept: "As an SEO expert, you're only as good as your tools allow you to be because of that, I've collected a list of Best Google Chrome Extensions for SEO that will help you to safe your time. "